 - Decide about bylaws and dues

-After the first meeting, report the following information to the director of international and domestic clubs:
+After the first meeting, report the following information to the director of clubs and groups:

 - Names and terms of volunteers/officers